wendy61019/URL-shortener/README.md

 # URL Shortener

-A tool to shorten URL and copy the shorten URL in one click.
+A tool to shorten URL and copy the short URL in one click.

 # Demo